Learn to ask, “If this is the only thing I accomplish today, will I be satisfied with my day?”

 —Tim Ferriss

-Topics: Thinking, Think, Work
+Topics: Think, Thinking, Work

 —Tim Ferriss

-Topics: Work, Waste
+Topics: Work, Power

 Don’t suffer fools or you’ll become one.